pigmonkey/spark/README.md

 Many applications are sandboxed with [Firejail][10].
 This behavior should be largely invisible to the user.

-Where appropriate, custom security profiles have been provided for certain applications.
-These are automatically installed to `/usr/local/etc/firejail`.
-Note that Firejail does not look in this directory by default.
-To use these security profiles, they must either be specified on the command-line or included in an appropriately named profile located in `~/.config/firejail/`.
+Custom security profiles are provided for certain applications.
+These are installed to `/usr/local/etc/firejail`.
+Firejail does not look in this directory by default.
+To use the security profiles, they must either be specified on the command-line or included in an appropriately named profile located in `~/.config/firejail`.
-This latter option is the preferred method.

     # Example 1:
     # Launch Firefox using the custom profile by specifying the full path of the profile.